hanyang1999/discrete-diffusion-papers/README.md

 # discrete-diffusion-papers
-A collection of papers on discrete diffusion models
+A collection of papers on discrete diffusion models.
+An earlier great collection: [awesome-discrete-diffusion-models](https://github.com/kuleshov-group/awesome-discrete-diffusion-models)

 ## Table of Contents